GTNewHorizons/GTNH-Translations/README.md

 ### Why?

-We dicided to manage all the translations under this repository for these reasons:
+We decided to manage all the translations under this repository for these reasons:

 - Each language has one central team so that everyone can collaborate.
 - We can share workflows to manage all the translations, information on changes made to mods, etc.